(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Tree: $30

 This is just an example, but you get the idea.
 A recent survey showed 31% of people go into debt, and 1 in 5 people dip into their emergency funds to pay for holiday giving and cheer.

 Making a budget for the holidays will help you manage your finances and not overspend hundreds or thousands of dollars.

 Part of preparing for the holidays is making a list and figuring out which activities you want to spend money on.
 A budget is simply prioritizing your money.
 Make a list of all potential activities and gifts, then list them in order of priority.

 If you don't have the extra money for something, know that going into it.
 If you have a yearly tradition of traveling to grandma's house and it's a high priority item, plan for it in the budget.

 List of holiday expenses and activities to consider:

 - giving and donations

 - festivals and entertainment

 A budget is all about prioritizing your money.
-When preparing for the holidays, mentally and financially, it’s important to decide what is worth your time and what isn’t.
+When preparing for the holidays, mentally and financially, it's essential to decide what's worth your time and what isn't.